Who runs Animal Services and what do they do?

 There is a wild animal (deer, coyote, raccoon, or opossum) in my yard, what should I do?

 Leave it alone.
 In most cases the animal is searching for food and will move on.
 Securing garbage can lids can help discourage some animals from coming around.

 There is a sick or injured animal in my yard, what should I do?

 Call 311 or 911 to request an animal control officer.

 What types of events does VSAS organize?

-There are two annual fundraisers.
+There have been two main annual fundraisers.
 The winter event was formerly The Frosty Paws Winter Carnival which featured carnival-themed entertainment with live and silent auctions as the centerpiece.
-The summer event is The Fast & The Furriest® which includes 10K and 5K road races, 1-mile dog walk, food, refreshments, live music, and a variety of exhibitors in a dog-friendly festival.
+The summer event is The Fast & The Furriest® which includes 10K and 5K road races, a dog walk, pet contests, food trucks and vendors, refreshments, live music, and a variety of exhibitors in a dog-friendly festival.

 Rochester Animal Services